How does the shutdown affect TSA agents as Elon Musk offer sparks debate over airport security crisis

 TSA agents are working without pay

 This is not a temporary inconvenience—it is a sustained financial burden that intensifies with each missed paycheck.
+The longer the shutdown continues, the more difficult it becomes for workers to keep up with everyday expenses, and the greater the risk of staffing challenges across the system.

 If you travel frequently, you’re likely already seeing the impact firsthand.
 Keep reading for how this could affect your next flight.